 For best results, you’ll want to separate the napkins and use only one layer.

-Think creatively when making decoupage Easter eggs.
-You can cut out images from napkins or tissue paper and apply them to eggs like appliques.
+You can use photographs, stamped images, fabric designs and more.
+Cut out images and apply them to eggs like appliques.

 You can also use things like ribbons, confetti, feathers and lace doilies to decoupage Easter eggs.

 You may enjoy these other pretty Easter egg crafts.